wkwgitin/Config-Presets/README.md

 This Automatic1111 script allows you to quickly change settings in the txt2img and img2img tabs of the Web UI using a configurable dropdown.

 ## Screenshots
+The new dropdown in the image gallery
 ![gallery](https://i.imgur.com/cnxuyzc.jpg)

+Dropdown values (configurable)
 ![dropdown](https://i.imgur.com/B1eMWAw.jpg)

+Script
 ![script](https://i.imgur.com/38nssdr.jpg)

+Screenshot of config_presets.json
 ![config](https://i.imgur.com/iJ13uhU.jpg)

 ## Installation